MCQ on Fungi and Fungal Infection (Medical Mycololgy)

 d) Violet

-10) Which of the following fungi is commonly found in moldy foods that can produce the mycotoxin called aflatoxin?
+10) Which of the following fungi is commonly found in moldy foods that produces the mycotoxin called aflatoxin?

 12) Which of the following is the most correct statement regarding the Deuteromycetes also known as fungi imperfecti?